 - Install smoke alarms on every level of your home, including inside and outside bedrooms and sleeping areas.
 Test alarms monthly and replace the batteries at least once a year if your model requires it.

 - Replace smoke alarms that are 10 years or older.
 That’s because the sensor becomes less sensitive over time.
 Check the date of your smoke alarms and follow the manufacturer’s instructions.

-- Create and practice your home fire escape plan.
-Fire experts agree that people may have as little as two minutes to escape a burning home before it’s too late.
-This weekend, create a home fire escape plan with your household and practice it until everyone can escape in less than two minutes.
-Escape plans should include at least two ways to escape from every room and a meeting spot at a safe distance away from your home, such as your neighbor’s home or landmark like a specific tree in your front yard, where everyone knows where to meet.
+- Practice your two-minute escape plan.
+Make sure everyone in your household can get out in less than two minutes — the amount of time you may have to get out of a burning home before it’s too late.
+Include at least two ways to get out from every room and select a meeting spot at a safe distance away from your home, such as your neighbor’s home or landmark like a specific tree in your front yard, where everyone knows where to meet.

 - Teach children what a smoke alarm sounds like.
 Talk about fire safety and what to do in an emergency.

 Visit redcross.org/fire for more information.
 You can also download our free Emergency app by searching “American Red Cross” in app stores.

 HOME FIRE CAMPAIGN SAVING LIVES The Red Cross responds to more than 60,000 disasters every year and most of them are home fires.
 To help prevent fire-related deaths and injuries, the Red Cross launched the Home Fire Campaign with community partners in 2014 to reduce fire-related deaths and injuries.